wasi-m/maps-documentation/docs/routing/api/matrix/api-reference.md

 # Time-Distance Matrix service API reference

-Valhalla's time-distance matrix service provides a quick computation of time and distance between a set of locations and returns them to you in the resulting matrix table.
+Directions API's time-distance matrix service provides a quick computation of time and distance between a set of locations and returns them to you in the resulting matrix table.

 ## Matrix service